(Fig. 1) The locker hook resembles a rug hook or heavy crochet hook with a large eye opposite the hook end.

-Australia, home of so many curious and unusual creatures, is also the -home of an interesting variation on the craft of locker hooking.
+Australia, home of so many curious and unusual creatures, is also the home of an interesting variation on the craft of locker hooking.
 Similar in some respects to rug hooking, locker hooking involves pulling yarn through a rug canvas in loops that are then "locked" into place with a hidden strand of wool.
 Although it's hardly a byword in most craft circles, locker hooking has been with us for quite some time.
 In the 1920's, British craftswomen commonly employed the art to make rugs, using heavy, six-ply wool yarn.
-In the 1940's, Americans followed suit; but, perhaps because of the high cost of such yarn, the craft never achieved great popularity here.
+Americans followed suit in the 1940's, but perhaps because of the high cost of such yarn, the craft never achieved great popularity here.
 Now, however, thanks to the artistic sensibility and ingenuity of a craftswoman Down Under, we may see a renewal of interest.

 Patricia Benson discovered that lengths of combed wool, forger-thick but unspun, could be hooked through the holes of canvas and held in place with a strand of spun yarn.
 The resulting rugs were beautifully soft and springy underfoot, and they wore well, too.
 The craft was enthusiastically received in Australia, where sheep breeding and the production of wool are major industries.

-.
-The locker hook (see Fig. 1) resembles a rug hook or heavy crochet hook with a large eye opposite the hook end.
+The locker hook resembles a rug hook or heavy crochet hook with a large eye opposite the hook end.
 Like a traditional rug hook, it has to be fairly deep to accommodate the thick fibers used.
-If locker hooks aren't available at your local craft shop, they can be mail-ordered (see the end of this article for the names and addresses of two suppliers).
+If locker hooks aren't available at your local craft shop, they can be mail-ordered.

 Sized rug canvas without a plastic coating is used for the backing.
 Plastic-coated canvas is the type most often found in craft outlets, but it cuts the wool fibers and won't soften enough when washed to be compatible with this supple filling.
 Cotton or cotton-polyester canvas also seems to serve the purpose better than the 100% polyester variety.
 Be sure to specify which type you need when you buy.
 Mesh size of three or four squares per inch is suitable.

 Wool, when it's kept out of the clutches of factories and protected from destructive chemicals, is a soft, durable, warm, lovely, luxurious fiber.
 It's neither harsh, nor prickly, nor as allergenic as many people think it is.
 The wool you use can be freshly sheared, or washed and carded, or in "roving" form (washed, combed, and formed into smooth, long hanks).
-Of course, freshly sheared wool will be the material of choice for most folks who raise sheep . . . but if you find that wool smells much better on the hoof than in the house, you might want to wash the fleece in a mild detergent or soap, rinsing it well and letting it dry before using it.
-Don't wring or agitate the wool when washing: It will soak clean.
+Freshly sheared wool will be the material of choice for most folks who raise sheep, but if you find that wool smells much better on the hoof than in the house, you might want to wash the fleece in a mild detergent or soap.
+After washing, rinse it well and let it dry before using it.
+Don't wring or agitate the wool when washing.
+It will soak clean.
 (Wash and rinse the fleece in water of the same temperature.)